theglucru/ShinyApps/README.md

 - Allows a user to enter in a letter and the position of it in a 5 letter word and displays the most common positions and letters based on that
 - The word list was extracted from using web browser developer tools
+- Not meant to influence how people play Wordle in any way